SwissDataScienceCenter/renku/docs/docs/10-users/40-data/guides/00-connect-data/15-connect-to-azure-blob-storage.md

 :::warning

 You will need to share the sas_url value with your collaborators since they will be requested to enter the credentials.
-This variable will be stored as a user secret.
+This will be stored as a user secret.
+Note also that SAS links expire and there is no automated process for renewing them, so you will need to generate a new one manually.

 :::